sgmurphy/wordpress-plugins/sg-security/readme.txt

 1. Go to Plugins -> Installed Plugins and click the 'Activate' link under the WordPress Security Optimizer by SiteGround listing

 == Changelog ==

+= Version 1.4.10 =

+Release Date: Jan 11th, 2024

+* Static assets are now part of the plugin package and load locally.
+* New users will be prompted to give their consent for the collection of technical data upon their initial use of the plugin.

 = Version 1.4.9 =